TelemetryDeck/docs/api/default-parameters.md

 - `appLanguage`: The language of the app.
 - `preferredLanguage`: The preferred language of the user.
 - `telemetryClientVersion`: The version of the TelemetryDeck SDK.
+- `telemetryAPIVersion`: The API Version this signal was sent to

 ## RevenueCat Parameters